 Any physical or psychological stimuli that disrupt homeostasis result in a stress response.
-The stimuli are called stressors and physiological and behavioral changes in response to exposure to stressors constitute the stress response.
-A stress response is mediated by a complex interplay of nervous, endocrine, and immune mechanisms that involves activation of the sympathetic-adreno-medullar (SAM) axis, the hypothalamus-pituitary-adrenal (HPA) axis, and immune system.
-The stress response is adaptive, to begin with, that prepares the body to handle the challenges presented by an internal or external environmental challenge (stressor) e.g., the body's physiologic responses to trauma and invasive surgery serve to attenuate further tissue damage.
-But if the exposure to a stressor is actually or perceived as intense, repetitive (repeated acute stress), or prolonged (chronic stress), the stress response becomes maladaptive and detrimental to physiology e.g., exposure to chronic stressors can cause maladaptive reactions including depression, anxiety, cognitive impairment, and heart disease.
+The stimuli are called stressors, and physiological and behavioral changes in response to exposure to stressors constitute the stress response.
+A stress response is mediated by a complex interplay of nervous, endocrine, and immune mechanisms that activates the sympathetic-adreno-medullar (SAM) axis, the hypothalamus-pituitary-adrenal (HPA) axis, and the immune system.
+The stress response is adaptive; it prepares the body to handle the challenges presented by an internal or external environmental challenge (ie, stressor).
+For example, the body's physiologic responses to trauma and invasive surgery serve to attenuate further tissue damage.
+But suppose the exposure to a stressor is actually or perceived as intense, repetitive (repeated acute stress), or prolonged (chronic stress).
+In that case, the stress response becomes maladaptive and detrimental to physiology.
+Exposure to chronic stressors can cause maladaptive reactions, including depression, anxiety, cognitive impairment, and heart disease.

 The released CRH then stimulates the anterior pituitary gland to release adrenocorticotrophin hormone (ACTH) into the bloodstream.
 ACTH stimulates the adrenal cortex to secrete glucocorticoid hormones, such as cortisol, into the circulation.
 Cortisol's inactive form, cortisone, is catalyzed to its active form, cortisol, by 11 beta-hydroxysteroid dehydrogenases.

 The HPA axis is regulated by pituitary adenylate cyclase-activating polypeptide (PACAP).
 PACAP may play a role in the production of CRH and have a modulatory role in multiple levels of the HPA axis.
 Evidence also points to PACAP's involvement in the autonomic response to stress through increased secretion of catecholamines.
-The PACAP receptors are G-protein coupled and PACAP-R1 is the most abundant in both central and peripheral tissues.
-PACAP may also modulate estrogen's role in the potentiation of the acute stress response.
+The PACAP receptors are G-protein coupled, and PACAP-R1 is the most abundant in both central and peripheral tissues.
+PACAP may also modulate estrogen's role in potentiating the acute stress response.

-Once CRH is released, it binds with cortisol releasing hormone binding protein (CRH-BP) because CRH has a higher affinity for CRH-BP than for its receptors.
-CRH-BP gets expressed in the liver, pituitary gland, brain, and placenta.
-The role of CRH-BP as a controller of the bioavailability of CRH has support by studies finding 40 to 60% of CRH in the brain is bound by CRH-BP.
+Once CRH is released, it binds with CRH-BP because CRH has a higher affinity for CRH-BP than its receptors.
+CRH-BP is expressed in the liver, pituitary gland, brain, and placenta.
+The role of CRH-BP as a controller of the bioavailability of CRH is supported by studies finding that CRH-BP binds 40% to 60% of CRH in the brain.

 In exposure to stress, the expression of CRH-BP increases in a time-dependent fashion, which is thought to be a negative feedback mechanism to decrease the interaction of CRH with CRH-R1.
-Serum cortisol level describes the body's total cortisol level, of which 80% is bound to cortisol binding globulin (CBG) and 10% is bound to albumin.
+Serum cortisol level describes the body's total cortisol level, of which 80% is bound to CBG. and 10% is bound to albumin.
 Unbound cortisol is biologically active.

 Organ Systems Involved

 The heightened autonomic response causes an increase in heart rate and blood pressure.
 During critical illness, catecholamine release decreases GI tract blood circulation.
-Plasma levels of norepinephrine and epinephrine during times of stress redistribute blood volume to conserve the brain's supply of blood.
+Plasma levels of NE and E during stress redistribute blood volume to conserve the brain's blood supply.
 Stimulation of the sympathetic nervous system is varied but includes threats to the body such as hypoglycemia, hemorrhagic shock, exercise beyond the anaerobic threshold, and asphyxiation.
-Epinephrine is also associated with active escape, attack, and immobile fear.
+E is also associated with active escape, attack, and immobile fear.

 Physical stress stimulates the HPA and sympathetic nervous system.
-Cortisol has various physiologic effects, including catecholamine release, suppression of insulin, mobilization of energy stores through gluconeogenesis and glycogenolysis, suppression of the immune-inflammatory response, and delayed wound healing.
+Cortisol has various physiologic effects, including catecholamine release, insulin suppression, mobilization of energy stores through gluconeogenesis and glycogenolysis, suppression of the immune-inflammatory response, and delayed wound healing.
 An effect of the downregulation of the immune response is the apoptosis of B-cells.
 Wound healing is also delayed through effects on collagen synthesis.
 Aldosterone is a mineralocorticoid hormone that preserves blood pressure through sodium and water retention.

 Glucocorticoid binding receptors exist in the brain as mineralocorticoid and glucocorticoid receptors.
 The brain's first response to glucocorticoids is to preserve function.
-Glucocorticoid hormones such as cortisol, corticosterone, and dexamethasone have various effects of conserving energy and maintaining energy supply such as reduction of inflammation, restriction of growth, production of energy, removal of unnecessary or malfunctioning cellular components.
+Glucocorticoid hormones such as cortisol, corticosterone, and dexamethasone have various effects of conserving energy and maintaining energy supply, such as reducing inflammation, restricting growth, producing power, and removing unnecessary or malfunctioning cellular components.

 Various testing techniques are used to measure stress response in humans.
 The cortisol immunoassay can be used to study serum cortisone levels.
 Sympathetic responses are measurable through microneurography and norepinephrine levels.
-The microneurography technique involves the insertion of an electrode to a peripheral nerve to measure sympathetic activity in the skin and muscle of the upper or lower limbs.
+The microneurography technique involves the insertion of an electrode into a peripheral nerve to measure sympathetic activity in the skin and muscles of the upper or lower limbs.

-Although restoration of homeostasis is the goal of the stress response, chronic stress leads to dysfunctional responses causing heart disease, stomach ulcers, sleep dysregulation, and psychiatric disorders.
+Although restoration of homeostasis is the goal of the stress response, chronic stress leads to dysfunctional responses, causing heart disease, stomach ulcers, sleep dysregulation, and psychiatric disorders.
 The HPA axis may become suppressed or dysregulated in these maladaptive responses to stress.
-Stress causes the cardiovascular system to respond with elevated blood pressure and heart rate, and chronic activation of this response is a major cause of cardiovascular disease.
+Stress causes the cardiovascular system to respond with elevated blood pressure and heart rate; chronic activation of this response is a significant cause of cardiovascular disease.
 Coronary artery disease, stroke, and hypertension occur at a greater incidence in those with stress-related psychological disorders.
 The release of catecholamines in the stress response can have maladaptive effects in the gastrointestinal tract through decreased local blood flow.
-Chronic stress, weakens the immune system, increasing the probability of H pylori gastric ulcers and bleeding.
+Chronic stress weakens the immune system, increasing the probability of H pylori gastric ulcers and bleeding.
 Sleep quality and quantity affect cortisol response to acute stress.
-Self-reported high sleep quality showed strong cortisol stress response, and fairly good sleep quality showed significantly weaker cortisol response in men but not in women.
-Independent of gender, a blunted cortisol response to stress was observed in people who reported trouble staying awake and difficulty maintaining enthusiasm.
+Self-reported high sleep quality showed a strong cortisol stress response and relatively good sleep quality showed a significantly weaker cortisol response in men but not women.
+Independent of gender, a blunted cortisol response to stress was observed in people who reported trouble staying awake and maintaining enthusiasm.

-General adaptation syndrome also describes the different stress-induced physiological changes through three different stages, with the last two stages showing the pathological changes of extended stress.
+General adaptation syndrome also describes the different stress-induced physiological changes through 3 different stages, with the last 2 stages showing the pathological changes of extended stress.
 This syndrome is divided into the alarm reaction stage, resistance stage, and exhaustion stage.
-The alarm reaction stage refers to the initial symptoms of the body under acute stress and the "fight or flight" response.
-After the initial shock of the stressful event, the body begins to repair itself by lowering cortisol levels and normalizing the physiologic responses (i.e. blood pressure and heart rate).
-During this recovery phase, the body remains on alert until the stressful event is no longer an issue.
-However, if the stressful event persists for extended periods of time, the body will adapt to cope with the higher level of stress.
-The body will continue to secrete stress hormones which keep the body's physical response to stress elevated.
+The alarm reaction stage refers to the initial symptoms of the body under acute stress and the fight or flight response.
+After the initial shock of the stressful event, the body begins to repair itself by lowering cortisol levels and normalizing the physiologic reactions (ie, blood pressure and heart rate).
+During this recovery phase, the body remains alert until the stressful event is no longer an issue.
+However, if the stressful event persists for extended periods, the body will adapt to cope with the higher stress level.
+The body will continue to secrete stress hormones, which keep the body's physical response to stress elevated.
 This induces the resistance stage and includes symptoms of poor concentration, irritability, and frustration.
-If the stressful event continues to persist, the body will enter the exhaustion stage.
+If the stressful event persists, the body will enter the exhaustion stage.
 Symptoms of this stage include burnout, fatigue, depression, anxiety, and reduced stress tolerance.
-As the stressful event persists, the body's immune system will continue to weaken.
-This is due to the suppressive effects of stress hormones on cells of the immune system.
+As the stressful event persists, the body's immune system will weaken.
+This is due to the suppressive effects of stress hormones on immune system cells

-The body's physiologic responses to stress have significance in the clinical setting in many applications, including the management of healthy and hypo adrenal surgical patients and understanding how patients' lifestyle modifications may be related to the body's stress response.
+The body's physiologic responses to stress have significance in the clinical setting in many applications, including managing healthy and hypo adrenal surgical patients and understanding how patients' lifestyle modifications may be related to the body's stress response.

-ICU patients are subject to physical and environmental stress, and efforts have been made to investigate the link between cortisol levels and illness recovery, as well as to ameliorate stressors during the ICU stay that make it a problematic healing environment.
-Subjective patient perception of relaxation is heightened with the use of sleep adjuncts such as earplugs, eye masks, and relaxing music.
-However, these interventions did not influence nocturnal melatonin or cortisol level.
+ICU patients are subject to physical and environmental stress, and efforts have been made to investigate the link between cortisol levels and illness recovery, as well as to facilitate stressors during the ICU stay that make it a problematic healing environment.
+Subjective patient perception of relaxation is heightened with sleep adjuncts such as earplugs, eye masks, and relaxing music.
+However, these interventions did not influence nocturnal melatonin or cortisol levels.

-Long-term exercise aids in the prevention of cardiovascular disease and adaption of baseline cardiac performance is thought to be one of the factors.
-Long-term moderate exercise is useful for relieving stress-induced cardiovascular response through changing baroreflex set points in the nucleus of the tractus solitarius for blood pressure control and blood volume homeostasis regulated by the paraventricular nucleus.
+Long-term exercise aids in preventing cardiovascular disease and adaptation of baseline cardiac performance, which is thought to be 1 of the factors.
+Long-term moderate exercise helps relieve stress-induced cardiovascular response through changing baroreflex set points in the nucleus of the tractus solitarius for blood pressure control and blood volume homeostasis regulated by the paraventricular nucleus.